AAids to Navigation and Marine Safety

 A1Aids to Navigation

-The Canadian Aids to Navigation System is comprised of a mix of visual, aural and electronic aids to navigation which, when used singly or in combination, help the mariner to determine position and course, warn of dangers or obstructions and indicate the best or preferred route.
+The Canadian Aids to Navigation System is comprised of a mix of visual, audible and electronic aids to navigation, which are provided to assist mariners in determining position and course, to warn of dangers or obstructions or to advise of the location of the best or preferred route.

 Visual Aids